 The Organization provides donation boxes which are placed in local McDonald's restaurants.
-Beginning in 2019, Global began collections and remitting funds net of any fees to the Organization (Note 14).
-For the years ended December 31, 2022 and 2021, donation box collections were \$68,531 and \$98,265, respectively.
+Global collects and remits funds net of any fees to the Organization (Note 14).
+For the years ended December 31, 2023 and 2022, donation box collections were \$62,824 and \$68,531, respectively.